Axiomatic Characterizations of Draft Rules: Main results

 \end{enumerate}

-These observations demonstrate that $\varphi\left(\succeq,S_{k}\right)=\varphi^{\pi}\left(\succeq,S_{k}\right)$ for each $k=1,\dots,\left|X\right|$ and, in particular, that $\varphi\left(\succeq,X\right)=\varphi^{\pi}\left(\succeq,X\right)$.
+These observations demonstrate that $\varphi\left(\succeq,S_{k}\right)=\varphi^{\pi}\left(\succeq,S_{k}\right)$ for each $k=1,\dots,\lvert X\rvert$ and, in particular, that $\varphi\left(\succeq,X\right)=\varphi^{\pi}\left(\succeq,X\right)$.
 The proof of the general result extends the preceding argument to show that $\varphi\left(\succeq',X'\right)=\varphi^{\pi}\left(\succeq',X'\right)$ for \emph{any} problem $\left(\succeq',X'\right)$. {}$\diamond$ \end{example}

-Proposition~\ref{thm:necessity main} and Theorem~\ref{thm:main characterization} show that the draft rule $\varphi^{\pi}$ is fully characterized by WRP-$\pi$, EF1, RM, and NW.
-The four properties in Theorem \ref{thm:main characterization} are independent of one another.
-To verify that a each property is not implied by the remaining three properties, we give an example of an allocation rule which satisfies the remaining properties but is not a draft rule.
+Theorem~\ref{thm:main characterization} shows that the draft rule $\varphi^{\pi}$ is fully characterized by RP-$\pi$, EF1, RM, and NW.
+The four properties in Theorem~\ref{thm:main characterization} are independent of one another.
+To verify that each property is not implied by the remaining three, we give an example of an allocation rule that satisfies the remaining properties but is not a draft rule.